Tighter Bounds for Query Answering with Guarded TGDs: One-pass tree-like chase proofs for guarded TGDs

 \begin{thm} For each instance $I_0$, each finite set of GTGDs $\Sigma$ obeying side signature $\sidesign$, and each fact $F$ such that ${I_0, \Sigma \models F}$, there exists a principal-exempt one-pass tree-like chase proof of $F$ from $I_0$ and $\Sigma$. \end{thm}

 \begin{proof} We proceed by reducing to Theorem~\ref{thm:one-pass-proof-exists}.
 Given the constraints $\Sigma$, we build new constraints $\Sigma'$ over a modification of the signature where every principal relation $R$ of arity $n$ is replaced by a principal relation $R'$ of arity $n+1$.
-For each rule $\sigma \in \Sigma$ we form the rule $\sigma'$ over the revised signature by performing the following replacements: \begin{itemize} \item Letting $R(\vec x)$ be the principal guard of~$\sigma$, which exists because $\Sigma$ strongly obeys~$\sidesign$, we replace it by $R(\vec x, t)$ where $t$ is a fresh variable. \item If the head of $\sigma$ is a principal atom $R(\vec x)$, then we replace it by $R(\vec x, t')$ where $t'$ is a fresh variable that is existentially quantified. \end{itemize}
+For each rule $\sigma \in \Sigma$ we form the rule $\sigma'$ over the revised signature by performing the following replacements: \begin{itemize} \item Letting $R(\vec x)$ be the principal guard of~$\sigma$, which exists because $\Sigma$ strongly obeys~$\sidesign$, we replace it by $R'(\vec x, t)$ where $t$ is a fresh variable. \item If the head of $\sigma$ is a principal atom $R(\vec x)$, then we replace it by $R'(\vec x, t')$ where $t'$ is a fresh variable that is existentially quantified. \end{itemize}

-For a ground fact $F=R(\vec x_0)$ where $R$ is a principal relation, we let $F'= R(\vec x_0, t_0)$ where $t_0$ is a fresh constant -- again, a distinct one for each fact.
-If $F$ is a side fact, we let $F'=F$.
+For a fact $F=R(\vec x_0)$ where $R$ is a principal relation (i.e., a principal fact), we let $F'= R'(\vec x_0, t_0)$ where $t_0$ is a fresh constant -- again, a distinct one for each fact.
+For a side fact $F$, we let $F'=F$.
 For a finite set of facts $I_0$ we let $I_0'$ be formed by applying this transformation to each fact.